 The Fall Product Sale Program includes magazines, photo keepsakes, chocolates, nuts, candies and mints packaged in designer canisters and boxes, making for perfect gifts for families, friends, colleagues and business associates.
-Contact Kelly Thompson with questions.
+Contact William Maddox with questions.

 The 5 skills girls learn by participating in the Cookie Program and Fall Product Program are important elements as they “earn and learn.”
 They earn funds for their Girl Scout activities while learning key skills that will help them in business and life.

 1 Goal Setting: Girls set cookie sales goals and, with their team, create a plan to reach them.
 This matters because girls need to know how to set and reach goals to succeed in school, on the job, and in life.